SantoriniDave.com

 1. Santorini Dave

-The Iria Beach Art Hotel in Agia Anna is wonderful.
+The Iria Beach Art Hotel in Agia Anna is wonderful and one of my favorite places to stay in all of Greece.
 Not quite a luxury hotel but pretty darn nice.
 Great beach and many restaurants and beach clubs within a very short walk.
 (No pool, however.)

 Leave a Reply